bendavid/WRemnants/README.md

 python WRemnants/scripts/combine/setupCombineWMass.py -i outputFolder/mw_with_mu_eta_pt_scetlib_dyturboCorr.hdf5 -o outputFolder/
 ```
 The input file is the output of the previous step.
 The default path specified with __-o__ is the local folder.
 A subfolder with name identifying the specific analysis (e.g. WMass_pt_eta/) is automatically created inside it.
 Some options may add tags to the folder name: for example, using --doStatOnly will  call the folder WMass_pt_eta_statOnly/.
+Can use --absolutePathInCard to write absolute path for files in the datacard, so to allow one to run the fit from any location.

 Combine the datacards for single charges and run the fit (Asimov only)
 ```